Almost all Christian churches teach doctrines about divorce and remarriage. And most of these doctrines are based upon four Scriptures:

 Here is an amazing, but absolutely truthful statement:

-You can search the Bible from Genesis to Revelation, but you will never find the Lord God, one of the prophets, an apostle, or Jesus Christ performing a marriage ceremony.
+You can search the Bible from Genesis to Revelation, but you will not find the Lord God Jesus, one of the prophets, or even an apostle performing a marriage ceremony.

 ~~~~